nstack-io/flutter-sdk/tooling/README.md

 # NStack Flutter Tooling

 ## Installation
-This is package is an independent library.
+This package is an independent library.
 There is no need to add it to your Flutter project since it's intended to work as a global command line tool.

 Activate from pub.dev:
 `pub global activate nstacktooling`